pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `pachd.externalService.s3GatewayPort` is the desired s3 gateway port (30600 is default).

 - `pachd.service.type` specifies the Kubernetes type of the pachd service.
 The default is `ClusterIP`.

+- `pachd.activateEnterprise` instructs the config-pod enterprise bootstrap job to run on upgrades.

 - `pachd.activateEnterpriseMember` specifies whether to activate with an enterprise server.